Complications of Inflammatory Bowel Disease

 Arthritides

-In addition to medication-induced arthropathies, 2 varieties of arthritides are associated with IBD: axial (or central) arthritis and peripheral arthritis.[2]
-The axial arthritis consists of ankylosing spondylitis and sacroiliitis and occurs in approximately 5% of patients with IBD (often Crohn disease).
+In addition to medication-induced arthropathies, two varieties of arthritides are associated with IBD: axial (or central) arthritis and peripheral arthritis.
+[7] The axial arthritis consists of ankylosing spondylitis and sacroiliitis and occurs in approximately 5% of patients with IBD (often Crohn disease).
 Axial arthritis is typically independent of disease activity and is often associated with human leukocyte antigen (HLA)-B27.

-The peripheral arthritides are usually migratory and monoarticular and tend to parallel the underlying disease activity but may antedate it.
+The peripheral arthritides are usually migratory and monoarticular and tend to parallel the underlying disease activity but may antedate IBD.
 Peripheral arthritis occurs in approximately 10% of patients with IBD; it is a nondestructive arthritis, and patients have seronegative findings for rheumatoid factor (RF).
-The peripheral arthritis is typically asymmetric, and although it is typically monoarticular, different joints on different sides of the body may be involved.
+The peripheral arthritis is typically asymmetric, and although it is typically monoarticular, different joints on both sides of the body may be involved.
 The classic peripheral arthritis affects large weight-bearing joints, although any joint may be involved.

 Ophthalmologic Complications